 We loan officers have empathy for people who lost their jobs or experienced extreme loss during the last downturn because we lost our jobs.
 If it’s between feeding your family and paying your mortgage, feed your family.
 Just don’t blame us for the housing crisis if you can’t pay your bills.
 Blame yourself and other people who promised to pay their bills and didn’t.
 We did the best we could with the information we had at the time to make your dreams of homeownership a reality.

 You think just because you make this much money and have that much in assets that you deserve a loan?
 News flash.
 This is OUR money, not yours.
 If you want to borrow our money, then do what we ask.
 If you can’t, go somewhere else.

 Shop Around For A Mortgage: LendingTree Mortgage offers some of the lowest refinance rates today because they have a huge network of lenders to pull from.
 If you’re looking to buy a new home, get a HELOC, or refinance your existing mortgage, consider using LendingTree to get multiple offer comparisons in a matter of minutes.
 Mortgage rates are at all-time lows again in 2015 due to tremendous volatility in the stock market.
+Rates are going up in 2016 and beyond so lock in now.
 When banks compete, you win.

 Refinance Your Student Loan: SoFi is a fantastic social lending company that provides rates as low as 1.9% variable with auto pay and 3.5% fixed with auto pay.
 The reason why they can offer lower rates than the rest is because they analyze you based on merit, quality of employment, and education besides just a credit score and financials.
 There is zero origination and prepayment fees.
 Offer terms are from 5, 10, 15, 20 years in both fixed and variable.
 Both private and public student loans can be refinanced.